ByteC4Ts/Writeup-ByteC4Ts/2025/ShaktiCTF/Rev/havana32/readme.md

 There's great chance that the password is the flag, which is `49` bytes long.

-Function `sub_401300` seems to implement a VM with a custom instruction set, however, for this challenge I notice that `dword_4474B8 == 49` is checked before the function returns, and there's also `++dword_4474B8` at line 104, this looks like a verification of the password byte by byte.
+Function `sub_401300` seems to implement a VM with a custom instruction set, however, we don't need to fully understand it to solve the challenge.
+I notice that `dword_4474B8 == 49` is checked before the function returns, and there's also `++dword_4474B8` at line 104, this looks like a verification of the password byte by byte.

 ![3.jpg](3.jpg)